RichardRosenblat/anima-engine-docs/non-goals.md

 She makes no metaphysical claims about her nature.

-DAUGHTER is a system — not a being.
+ANIMA is a system — not a being.

 ---